ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 lists (in the order of the selectors) of nodes selected by the union elements.
 Note that any node selected in more than one of the union selectors is kept as many times in the node list.

+To be valid, integer values in the `element-index` and `slice-index` components MUST be in the I-JSON range of exact values, see
+{{synsem-overview}}.

 ### Filter Selector